superlistapp/super_native_extensions/super_clipboard/README.md

 melos bootstrap
 ```

-After this you can open the workspace and run the `clipboard_example` launcher configuration.
+After this you can open the folder in VSCode and run the `clipboard_example` launcher configuration.

 TODO(knopp): Add Intellij launcher configuration